Authorize access to blobs using Microsoft Entra ID

 Data access from PowerShell or Azure CLI

-Azure CLI and PowerShell support signing in with Azure AD credentials.
+Azure CLI and PowerShell support signing in with Microsoft Entra credentials.
 After you sign in, your session runs under those credentials.
 To learn more, see one of the following articles:

 - Choose how to authorize access to blob data with Azure CLI

-- Run PowerShell commands with Azure AD credentials to access blob data
+- Run PowerShell commands with Microsoft Entra credentials to access blob data

-Authorizing blob data operations with Azure AD is supported only for REST API versions 2017-11-09 and later.
+Authorizing blob data operations with Microsoft Entra ID is supported only for REST API versions 2017-11-09 and later.
 For more information, see Versioning for the Azure Storage services.